lincolnloop/threads/readme.md

 ## Project Setup

 Step 1.
-Create a virtualenv (optional)
+Create a virtualenv

     $ mkvirtualenv m.gingerhq.com

+Step 2.
+Add local.gingerhq.com to your hosts file (this is a whitelisted domain so cross-domain ajax requests can be done)

+    $ 127.0.0.1 local.gingerhq.com

 Step 2.
 Install Node.js inside the virtualenv